Use Copy Paste Manager faster

 Tips

-• Multi-select is useful before building a paste queue.
+• Multi-select is the fastest way to build a paste queue.

 Paste Queue